Partha Chatterjee must be expelled from Bengal Cabinet, TMC, says party spokesperson Kunal Ghosh

 Jailed West Bengal minister Partha Chatterjee should be removed from the Cabinet and expelled from the Trinamool Congress, the party’s state General Secretary and spokesperson Kunal Ghosh demanded on Thursday.

-“If this statement [is] considered wrong, [the] party has every right to remove me from all posts,” Ghosh wrote in a tweet.
+“If this statement [is] considered wrong, [the] party has every right to remove me from all posts,” Ghosh wrote in a tweet that he later deleted.
 “I shall continue as a soldier of @AITCofficial [All India Trinamool Congress].”

+The Trinamool Congress spokesperson said he deleted his tweet as the party had taken up the matter.

+“In my earlier tweet, I had expressed my opinion,” Ghosh said.
+“Now, the party has taken up the issue.
+[TMC General Secretary Abhishek Banerjee] has convened party meeting today 5pm at TMC bhawan.
+I have been told to attend that meeting also.”

 Later, Ghosh also said that he trusted West Bengal Chief Minister Mamata Banerjee and Trinamool Congress national General Secretary Abhishek Banerjee to take an appropriate decision on Chatterjee’s suspension, PTI reported.